Tedros Adhanom Ghebreyesus: Global health initiatives

 During his time as Minister of Health of Ethiopia, Tedros was very active in global health initiatives.
 Ethiopia was the first country to sign a compact with the International Health Partnership.
 He was chair of the Roll Back Malaria Partnership (2007–2009), a member of the Programme Coordinating Board of UNAIDS from 2009 to 2010 and the Global Fund to fight AIDS, Tuberculosis and Malaria from 2009 to 2011 and co-chair of the Partnership for Maternal, Newborn & Child Health (2005–2009).
 He also served as a member of the Global Alliance for Vaccines and Immunization (GAVI) Board as well as the Institute of Health Metrics and Evaluation (IHME) and the Stop TB Partnership Coordinating Board.
 He was also a member of several academic and global health think tanks including the Aspen Institute and Harvard School of Public Health.
 He served as vice-president of the 60th World Health Assembly that was held on 14–23 May 2007.
-From 2008 until 2009, he was a member of the High Level Taskforce on Innovative International Financing for Health Systems, co-chaired by Gordon Brown and Robert Zoellick.
+From 2008 until 2009, he was a member of the High Level Task Force on Innovative International Financing for Health Systems, co-chaired by Gordon Brown and Robert Zoellick.